fireclawthefox/DirectGuiDesigner/README.md

 2. Left click on the item you want to edit.
 3. Drag and Drop to position the element and use the properties panel to set all desired options.

+### Editor Scale
+The editor supports two units of measurement, the default window aspect related one where ranges usually go from -1 to 1 and the center being in the middle of the window.
+The other system uses the pixel2d nodepath and hence scales according to pixels.
+It 0 location is at the top left corner of the editor and extends to 1920 by -1080 by default.
+It usually don't go into a negative value for screen coordinates but you can set negative pixel values for relative positioning.
+To switch between those scales, just hit the button in the menu bar that has the ruler symbol on it.

 ### Remove elements
 Click on the X in the structure view, hit Ctrl-Delete or use the respective button from the toolbar